Free Kitchen Hacks eBook

 All that’s left to do is blend until smooth!
 Bear in mind the sweet potatoes are hot, so be careful of any steam or splatter.

-Storing Your Sweet Potato Hummus
+Serving Your Hummus Made with Sweet Potato

 In an airtight container in the refrigerator, this Sweet Potato Hummus will last about 5 days.
 Enjoy it cold straight out of the fridge.